etendosoftware/docs/docs/developer-guide/etendo-rx/getting-started.md

 - Das

 !!! success
     You have successfully set up the Etendo RX services.
-Continue your learning journey by visiting our [Creating a New Microservice section in the developer guide](../../developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md).
+For more information, visit [Projections and Mappings](./concepts/projections.md) and [Creating a New Microservice](../../developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md) page in the developer guide section.